-2.19 Although most residents, businesses, stakeholders and others with an interest in the area will now view documents online, there are nevertheless some people who do not have access to electronic documentation or who prefer to use physical copies of documents.
+- 2.19 Although most residents, businesses, stakeholders and others with an interest in the area will now view documents online, there are nevertheless some people who do not have access to electronic documentation or who prefer to use physical copies of documents.
 All consultation documents and key supporting material should normally also be made available in hard copy as well as in electronic format.
-In such instances these hard copies will be made available for viewing at the appropriate main NNC offices and libraries and other primary offices of NNC as well as NNC main libraries.

-2.20 Hard copies of consultation documents will be sent on request to specific and general consultation bodies or hard to reach groups who do not have access to a computer.
-A charge to cover costs may be made for other requests.

-2.21 All supporting documents will be available on the Council's website, via the Consultation Hub and can also be emailed on request.
+In such instances these hard copies will be made available for viewing at the appropriate main NNC offices and libraries. - 2.20 Hard copies of consultation documents will be sent on request to specific and general consultation bodies or hard to reach groups who do not have access to a computer.
+A charge to cover costs may be made for other requests. - 2.21 All supporting documents will be available on the Council's website, via the Consultation Hub2 and can also be emailed on request.